-At 200-level, management courses cover areas such as organisational behaviour, Operations and Supply Chain Management and Marketing.
-At 300-level, students will cover topics such as leading change and innovation, Human Resource Management, strategic management and other specialist topics.
+At 300-level, students will cover topics such as leading change and innovation, Human Resource Management, strategic management, entrepreneurship and other specialist topics.

 Management graduates are found in every kind of organisation.
 They start their careers in a wide range of trainee management, marketing or market research roles and advance into positions as business consultants, strategic business analysts and senior managers in the commercial, public and not-for-profit sectors.

 Find out more about what you can do with a degree in Management.